-wave 12 - 7.7 per cent.
+- wave 12 7.7 per cent; and - wave 13 7.3 per cent

 The attrition rates recorded in the early waves of the HILDA Survey are slightly higher than surveys such as the British Household Panel Study (BHPS), which achieved attrition rates in waves 2 and 3 of 12.4 per cent and 7.8 per cent respectively (after excluding proxy interviews).
 We believe they compare favorably given the comparative waves of the BHPS were conducted 10 years earlier and it has been generally accepted that response rates to surveys have been falling.